CTL-Fed-Security/graylog-ansible-role/README.md

 We set `graylog_install_elasticsearch: False` and `graylog_install_mongodb: False` so the Graylog role doesn't try to install Elasticsearch and MongoDB.
 Those flags are intended for single-instance installs.

-The full example can be seen [here](molecule/example2/converge.yml).
-Our [documentation](https://docs.graylog.org/v1/docs/multinode-setup) has more in-depth advice on configuring a multi-node Graylog setup.

 ## Role Variables

 A list of all available role variables is documented [here](docs/Variables.md).

-## Testing

-We run smoke tests for Graylog using this role.
-Documentation on that can be found [here](docs/Testing.md)

-## Author Information

-Author: Marius Sturm (<marius@graylog.com>) and [contributors](https://github.com/Graylog2/graylog2-ansible-role/graphs/contributors)

 ## License